mnalis/jslogo/README.md

 [FMSLogo](http://fmslogo.sourceforge.net/) sometimes used to tech kids programming, which is [not yet able to run on GNU/Linux](https://sourceforge.net/p/fmslogo/feature-requests/1/)

-FMS-alike forked version is hosted at https://mnalis.com/skola/jslogo-fms/ for playing with live.
+FMSLogo-alike forked version is hosted at https://mnalis.com/skola/jslogo-fms/ for playing with live.
+See [TODO](TODO-FMSLogo.txt) for more information.

 [Language Reference](https://htmlpreview.github.com/?https://github.com/mnalis/jslogo-fms/blob/master/language.html) -
 this attempts to implement a subset of [UCBLogo](https://www.cs.berkeley.edu/~bh/v2ch14/manual.html)